 The Chatuchak Market is located in the northern part of Bangkok, not far from the Mo Chit BTS Station.
 Bangkok's horrendous traffic turns a relatively short distance into a long trip.
 Plan on around an hour by taxi from the Khao San Road area to the market.
 Use the trains when you can.

-Beware of many shops and stalls along the way hoping to intercept or distract you from the real market.
+Beware of many shops and stalls along the way, hoping to intercept or distract you from the real market.
 You can get there by car, taxi, Skytrain or MRT.

 - By Driver: All taxi drivers will know where to find the Chatuchak Market, but not all will be willing to turn on the meter.
 Keep flagging taxis until you find one honest enough to use the meter.
 You'll need to negotiate with tuk-tuk drivers before getting in.